Book a Demo

 Workplace Wellbeing

-Optimize Building Comfort and Workplace Wellness By Monitoring These 4 IAQ Parameters
+Optimize Workplace Experience and Employee Wellness by Monitoring IAQ Parameters

 Dianna Smith

-Recent concerns, including the COVID-19 pandemic, have shined light on the health and safety aspects of buildings and interiors, but another important aspect remains: building comfort.
-When it comes to the modern workplace, optimizing building comfort is crucial for ensuring employees are productive and satisfied, especially considering the increasing opportunities to work from home.
+While the COVID-19 pandemic may have drawn mainstream attention to the health and safety aspects of buildings and interiors, other important aspects are now rising to the forefront of the discussion.
+When it comes to the modern workplace, optimizing workplace wellness and building comfort is crucial for ensuring employees are productive and satisfied.
+Read on to discover how monitoring certain IAQ parameters can help you to achieve this.

-The idea of building comfort is closely tied to indoor environmental quality (IEQ), “a generic term used to describe the physical and perceptual attributes of indoor spaces,” including indoor air quality, thermal comfort, and the visual and acoustic properties of a space.
+Building comfort is a fundamental attribute of WX.
+The idea of building comfort is also closely tied to indoor environmental quality (IEQ), “a generic term used to describe the physical and perceptual attributes of indoor spaces,” including indoor air quality, thermal comfort, and the visual and acoustic properties of a space.
 Not surprisingly, a lot goes into measuring building comfort, and air quality is one part of this process.

-More specifically, a study on six U.S. federal workplaces reveals 10 aspects of building comfort that, when improved upon and optimized, can markedly increase occupant comfort.
+More specifically, a study on six U.S. federal workplaces reveals 10 aspects of building comfort that, when improved upon and optimized, can markedly increase occupant comfort, leading to improved workplace wellbeing.
 The results are summarized below.

 Factor Percentage of reported improvement